AkerBP/deos-cognite-functions-template/README.md

 - For an overview of read/write accesses granted for different resources and projects, see `client.iam.token.inspect()`

 ## Calculation of drainage rate
-This section gives the mathematical and technical details how to calculate drainage rate from a time series of volume percentage.
-If you are only interested in deployment of Cognite Functions, we recommend jumping to section Update time series at prescribed schedules.
+This section gives the mathematical and technical details how to calculate drainage rate from a time series of volume percentage - the particular case considered in this project.
+If you are only interested in deployment of Cognite Functions in general, we recommend jumping to section Update time series at prescribed schedules.

 Drainage rate is the amount of a fluid entering/leaving the tank, here given in units of [L/min].
 The input signal is sampled with a granularity of one minute.
 To denoise the signal, we perform `lowess` filtering using the`statsmodels` Python package.
 It computes locally weighted fits, which can be quite time consuming for many datapoints.
 Since our initial write to the dataset spans all historic data, there are potentially a lot of computations.
 From our experiments, filtering a 1-minute granularity signal over three years takes around 30 minutes.
 It is possible to reduce computations by adjusting the `delta` parameter, which specifies the threshold interval between datapoint for which to substitute weighted regression with linear regression.
 Setting `delta=5e-4*len(vol_perc)` reduces runtime to about 90 seconds.
 Apart from the initial write, filtering is only performed on datapoints from the most recent date.
 This allow us to rely entirely on weighted regression, i.e., `delta=0`.
 We use 1% of the datapoints to compute the local regression at a particular point in `time`.
 Lowess filtering is run by calling
 ```